whowell1/whowell1github.io/content/en/blog/Evading_EDR_Through_Device_codes.md

 - Access tokens are issued in the form of a JWT (JSON Web Token) and typically expire after about an hour.

 Refresh Tokens
--  They are long-lived credentials issued by Microsoft Entra ID (Azure AD) that allows a client application to get a new access token without asking the user to sign in again.
+-  They are long-lived credentials issued by Microsoft Entra ID that allows a client application to get a new access token without asking the user to sign in again.

 **Detection Ideas: Spotting Device Logins**